lcenine/userChrome/README.md

 # userChrome

-Proton was getting on my nerves.
-I used the default light Photon theme.
+I didn't like Proton very much.
+Previously I used the default light Photon theme.

-I do a lot of repetitive mouse/keyboard stuff and I kept clicking on a bubbly tab instead of the search bar text box.
+I do a lot of repetitive mouse/keyboard stuff and I kept clicking on a bubbly tab instead of the search bar text box or vice versa.

 The Firefox Color add-on  (https://color.firefox.com/) is helpful and or you can go ahead and download a Photon Theme (https://addons.mozilla.org/en-US/firefox/addon/photon-colors/)